idrees535/ILP-V3/README.md

 ### Introduction
 Tokenspice Agent-Based Model (ABM) simulates the actions and interactions of individual agents within the Uniswap V3 ecosystem.
 By modeling the complex behaviors of different participants, the ABM provides a comprehensive interface of Uniswap V3 dynamic environment, enabling the analysis and optimization of liquidity provisioning strategies.
 ### Agent Types and Behaviors
 The ABM includes various agent types, each representing a specific role within the Uniswap V3 ecosystem.
 The two main agents are the Liquidity Provider Agent and the Swapper Agent, which interact with the Uniswap pools to provide liquidity and perform token swaps, respectively.
-The behavior of these agents is dictated by policies defined in the agents_policies.py file, ensuring that their actions are aligned with real-world strategies and market conditions.
+The behavior of these agents is dictated by policies defined in the agents_policies.py module, ensuring that their actions are aligned with real-world strategies and market conditions.
 #### Liquidity Provider Agent:
  This agent adds and removes liquidity from the Uniswap pools.
 It follows a set of policies that dictate its actions based on the current state of the market and the agent's preferences.
 #### Swapper Agent: